How are laminate worktops made?

 Because they have a chipboard substrate, if one of the joints fail, there’s the risk that water could penetrate the joint causing the worktop to blow.

-We’ll recommend local showrooms whose kitchens cost similar to the chains & trade only suppliers, but are higher quality & will last much longer.
+Their kitchens cost similar to the chains and trade only suppliers, but are higher quality & will last longer.

-“The kitchen your guys came up with is far more competitive than anything I have had quoted so far and the quality is in a different league”
+“The kitchen your guys came up with is far more competitive than anything I have had quoted so far”

 Samantha Michaels, Watford, Herts

 “If you’re looking for a good value kitchen supplier, these are the people to speak to first!”